 A graph object MAY contain a property named nodes whose value is an array of zero or more unique (§3.7.2) node objects (§3.34) which represent the nodes of the graph.

-If nodes is absent, it SHALL default to an empty array.

 edges property

 A graph object MAY contain a property named edges whose value is an array of zero or more unique (§3.7.2) edge objects (§3.35) which represent the edges of the graph.

-If edges is absent, it SHALL default to an empty array.

 node object

 General